johnwason/drekar-launch/README.md

 * `environment` (optional): Key/value pairs to add to environment
 * `env-file` (optional): File of environmental variable to override the environment

-`simple-launch` by default will load `simple-launch.yaml` in the current directory.
-To run with default settings, simply call `simple-launch`.
+`drekar-launch` by default will load `drekar-launch.yaml` in the current directory.
+To run with default settings, simply call `drekar-launch`.

 ```
-simple-launch
+drekar-launch
 ```

 In some cases, it may be necessary to use `python` to launch.
-The `simple-launch` executable may not be installed to `PATH`.
+The `drekar-launch` executable may not be installed to `PATH`.

 ```
-python -m simple_launch
+python -m drekar_launch
 ```

-`simple-launch` accepts the following optional command line arguments:
+`drekar-launch` accepts the following optional command line arguments:

 * `--config=`: Specify an alternative configuration file
 * `--config-js=`: Specify an alternative configuration file that uses Jinja2 templates